Scientific Advisory Council:

 "I am honored to join HHF's Scientific Advisory Board, as I am deeply committed to building a rigorous research base exploring the outcomes of equine assisted therapies.
 I am particularly interested in seeing increased collaboration between researchers who study interventions for children with disabilities in the K-12 school setting and those who study interventions in the equine assisted therapy setting."

-I received my Ph.D. in Clinical Psychology from Catholic University in 1993 with a specialty in marriage and family interaction.
-In my early career I worked as a clinical research consultant, as well as a clinician working with youth in both the juvenile justice and special education settings.
-I have been in private clinical practice since 1994.
+Dr. Haefner received his Ph.D. in Clinical Psychology from Catholic University in 1993 with a specialty in marriage and family interaction.
+In his early career he worked as a clinical research consultant, as well as a clinician working with youth in both the juvenile justice and special education settings.
+He has been in private clinical practice since 1994.

-In the last decade my practice has focused on both sport psychology consultation with equestrians and equine assisted psychotherapy with individuals, families and groups.
-I am certified through EAGALA as both a mental health and equine specialist.
-I served on the Board of Directors of the Loudoun Therapeutic Riding Foundation from 1998 – 2005.
-I currently serve as EAGALA’s Research Committee Chairperson.
+In the last decade his practice has focused on both sport psychology consultation with equestrians and equine assisted psychotherapy with individuals, families and groups.
+Dr. Haefner is certified through EAGALA as both a mental health and equine specialist.
+He served on the Board of Directors of the Loudoun Therapeutic Riding Foundation from 1998 – 2005.
+He currently serves as EAGALA’s Research Committee Chairperson.

 “The number of mental health providers (and health providers in general) that employs some form of equine assisted interventions has grown rapidly in recent years.
 Despite strong and consistent anecdotal evidence, very little systematic empirical research has been done to date.
 I believe strongly that the best way to ensure the future of such endeavors and for equine assisted interventions to grow, improve, and flourish as a means of healing is through supporting high quality and carefully conceived research.
 HHRF is the only organization of which I am aware that seeks to do just that.”